scp756-221/course-site/docs/a4/page.md

 ### 3.3 Fixing the "bug" in the music service

-For one final time, I ask you to find and fix the music servce "bug".
+For this final time, you will now find and fix the music servce "bug".
 To demonstrate the bug, issue the `test` command from the music client.
 You will get the familiar error code `500` and the stack trace in the S2 logs.
 (The stack trace will not be visible in the k9s logs because it is black text displayed on a black background.
 But if you select the blank space where the text should be, you will see the trace.)

 So this version of the music service has our "bug".
 Here are the familiar steps for fixing it, with the details of performing them in the Kubernetes environment: